-Initially established as a Union army supply depot and hospital, Camp Nelson was one of the largest recruitment and training centers for African American soldiers during the Civil War, and served as a refugee camp for their wives and children.
+Initially established as a Federal army supply depot and hospital, Camp Nelson was one of the largest recruitment and training centers for African American soldiers during the Civil War, and served as a refugee camp for their wives and children.

 Thousands of enslaved African Americans risked their lives escaping to the camp, located within the slaveholding state of Kentucky, with the hope of securing their freedom and, ultimately, controlling their futures by contributing to the destruction of slavery.

 Camp Nelson represents the courage and determination of formerly enslaved African Americans to secure their own emancipation.
 It also illustrates the nation’s struggle to define the meaning of freedom during and after the Civil War.

 On March 25, 1863 Major General Ambrose Burnside took command of the newly formed Department of the Ohio.
 Burnside’s objective was to capture and hold eastern Tennessee and eventually take Knoxville, a Confederate rail hub.
 In April 1863, Burnside asked a search committee to identify a location that would allow the Department of the Ohio to consolidate troops and supplies in central Kentucky.
 Located along the Lexington-Danville Turnpike and adjacent to the Kentucky River, the camp was situated along major lines of transportation and near the cities of Nicholasville, Lexington, and Richmond.